 Ontario wants to keep labour laws at “pace with the acceleration of new technology, automation, and remote work,” Monte McNaughton, Minister of Labour, Training and Skills Development explained.

-Employers with 25 workers or more should develop disconnecting from work policies, which could include, for example, expectations about response time for emails and encouragement for employees to turn on out-of-office notifications when they aren’t working.
+Employers with 25 workers or more should develop disconnecting from work policies.
+They could include, for example, expectations about response time for emails and encouragement for employees to turn on out-of-office notifications when they aren’t working.

 Work-from-home policies should define the expectations of both worker and employer regarding job scheduling and performance assessments.